 Having said that, cloud ERP does have drawbacks that organisations need to be aware of, such as incurring long-term costs, less control over maintenance and contingency activities, harder data integration, etc.

 TRG International is a software service provider located in Vietnam.
-We provide modern solutions that help businesses to effortlessly operate their daily activities.
+We provide modern solutions that help businesses to operate their daily activities effortlessly.
 TRG International has been Infor’s only partner in Vietnam since 1994.

 Though lesser known compares to other software giants like SAP, Oracle and Microsoft, Infor has gained tremendous popularity by offering deep industry-specific applications and suites, cloud deployment and extremely user-friendly interfaces.